 Hepatica — Anemone americana

 The hepatica grows from 1 to 6 inches high.
 Somewhat unusually, the leaves of the hepatic don’t open until the flowers bloom.
 The plant bears these flowers, which can be pale purple, blue, white or pink on a single stalk.
-The flowers are about 1/2 inch to an inch wide and one plant can have many flower-bearing stalks.
-The colorful colored components of the flowers are not true petals but sepals.
+The flowers are about 1/2 inch to an inch wide, and one plant can have many flower-bearing stems.
+The colorful colored components of the flowers are not real petals but sepals.
 They surround the stamens and are supported by green bracts that are ovoid with rounded or blunted tips.